 Palacio Bellas Artes (the Palace of Fine Arts) is not only one of the most iconic buildings in Mexico City—it’s the cultural soul of the city, and the best place in town to catch a classy performance.
 Any Mexico City itinerary is enhanced by the Ballet Folklorico, which frequently performs at Palacio Bellas Artes.

 And the Palacio Bellas Artes’ calendar is packed with other cultural events almost every night of the week, which include orchestral performances, piano concerts, and more.

-Pro tip: Let the classy continue with a post-show drink at the ultra-chic La Opera bar (just a three-minute walk from Palacio Bellas Artes).
+Enjoy a post-show drink at the ultra-chic La Opera bar (just a three-minute walk from Palacio Bellas Artes).
 This historic bar is one of the best places in town to sip good tequila.

 And for more on Mexico City travel, check out: